Breast LiftConveniently located to serve Fairhope and Mobile, Alabama

-Prior to the consultation with Dr. Park, a recent mammogram should be obtained and weight loss should be attempted.
+Prior to the consultation with Dr. Park or Dr. Rebowe, a recent mammogram should be obtained and weight loss should be attempted.
 During the consultation, measurements of the breast, nipple position, body, height, and weight help determine if a reduction is an option and what technique will be chosen.
 Insurance companies require these measurements, photographs, a history of problems and previous treatment, and the planned reduction volume in order to determine potential coverage.
-Dr. Park will determine if there is a possibility for insurance coverage and assist with authorization in those cases.
+Dr. Park or Dr. Rebowe will determine if there is a possibility for insurance coverage and assist with authorization in those cases.
 If insurance denies or the breast characteristics do not make breast reduction medically indicated, a reduction mammoplasty can be performed with self payment.

 After the procedure